minnaheim/contribution_vote_data/thesis/template-typst/thesis_typ/abstract_en.typ

     campaign contributions received by US representatives within six months of these votes.
-Using a causal identification strategy, the analysis attempts to determine the impact of pro- and anti-environmental contributions on voting behaviour.
-The analysis showsthat pro-(anti-)environmental contributions have a positive (negative) effect on voting behaviour, although no causal relationship can be definitively established due to the small number of representatives who change their voting behaviour.]
+Using a causal identification strategy, the analysis attempts to determine the impact of pro- and anti-environmental contributions on voting behavior.
+The analysis shows that pro-(anti-)environmental contributions have a positive (negative) effect on voting behavior, although no causal relationship can be definitively established due to the small number of representatives who change their voting behavior.]

   v(1fr)
 }